 If you have valuable intellectual property or intellectual property that has the potential to be valuable, it is in your interest to register a trademark.
 Though registering a trademark is not always required, it is better to be safe rather than sorry.
-Make the effort to register a trademark for your intellectual property and it just might pay big dividends across posterity.
+Make the effort to register a trademark for your intellectual property and it just might pay big dividends in the future.

 The average person has a number of lines of defense against unexpected life events.
-From health insurance to renter's insurance, auto insurance and beyond, most people take the precautions necessary to ensure they have a financial windfall in the event of a major setback.
+From health insurance to renter's insurance, auto insurance and beyond, most people take the precautions necessary to ensure they do not suffer a major financial setback when the unexpected happens.
 The same should be true for businesses.
-If you are working on a new business idea or have already launched a business, it is imperative you protect your intellectual property.
-Trademarks are legal tools that provide such protection.
-Though your ideas, current products/services and company name might not seem like assets, the truth is they are indeed assets.
-Trademarks are available to prevent others from stealing these assets and other intellectual property without penalty.
+If you are working on a new business idea or have already launched a business, it is imperative you protect your brand from unexpected events.
+Trademarks are legal tools that provide such protection for your brand.
+Though your logos and company name might not seem like assets, the truth is they are indeed assets.
+Trademarks will prevent others from using your company's assets without your permission.

 Trademarks are commonly used to protect a business's name.
 However, trademarks are applicable to all forms of intellectual property.
 People often confuse trademarks with copyrights and patents.
 Copyrights and patents are meant to safeguard the commercial rights of those who invent products and artistic works.
-The logic in obtaining a trademark is to prevent others from copying your idea and using it to create an unfair competition.
+The logic in obtaining a trademark is to prevent others from copying your brand and using it to to sell their own products.

 Trademarks listed on the USPTO Principal Register are provided with superior protection compared to unregistered trademarks.
-Obtain this enhanced protection and notice will be provided to the public of your claim of ownership to the trademark.
-You will have full legal ownership of the trademark.
-Furthermore, you will have the exclusive legal right to use this trademark in Colorado and the rest of the United States in connection with the services/goods named in the registration.
+If you obtain this enhanced protection, notice will be provided to the public of your claim of ownership to the trademark.
+Obtaining a trademark will show the world you have full legal ownership of your brand and logo.
+This will give you the exclusive legal right to use this trademark in Colorado and the rest of the United States in connection with the services and/or goods named in the registration.

 If necessary, you will be able to bring legal action in relation to the trademark in federal court.
 The fact that there is registration for the trademark in the United States serves as a launching pad to obtain registration in other nations.
 Furthermore, registering your trademark empowers you to file U.S. Registration through Customs Service to stop others from importing goods that infringe on your mark.